 Writing a (1) to Configuration Register 1 bit [4] configures the LEDI/NTC pin for NTC mode.
-In this mode the indicator current source is disabled, and LEDI/NTC becomes the positive input to the an internal comparator.
+In this mode the indicator current source is disabled and LEDI/NTC becomes the positive input to the NTC comparator.
 NTC mode operates as a LED current interrupt that is triggered when the voltage at LEDI/NTC goes below 1V.

 Two actions can be taken when the NTC comparator is tripped.
 With Configuration Register 2 bit [1] set to '0' the NTC interrupt will force the LED current from Flash mode into Torch mode.
-With Configuration Register 2 bit [1] set to '1', the NTC interrupt will force the LED current into shutdown.
+With Configuration Register 2 bit [1] set to '1' the NTC interrupt will force the LED current into shutdown.

-Whether in NTC force torch or NTC shutdown, in order to re-enter flash mode after an NTC event, two things must occur.
+Whether in NTC force torch or NTC shutdown, in order to re-enter flash mode or torch mode after an NTC event, two things must occur.
 First, the NTC input must be above the 1V threshold.
 Secondly, the Flags Register must be read.

-To avoid noise from falsely triggering the NTC Comparator, this mode incorporates a 250 μ s de-glitch timer.
-With NTC mode active, V{LEDI/NTC} must go below the trip point (V{TRIP}) and remain below it for 250 μ s before the LEDs are forced into Torch mode (or shutdown) and the NTC Flag is written.
+To avoid noise from falsely triggering the NTC Comparator, this mode incorporates a 250 $\mu$ s deglitch timer.
+With NTC mode active, $V{LEDI/NTC}$ must go below the trip point ( $V{TRIP}$ ) and remain below it, for 250 $\mu$ s before the LEDs are forced into Torch mode (or shutdown) and the NTC Flag is written.